 California law requires a "qualified purchaser" to register with the BOE and annually report and pay use tax directly to the BOE.
-Reporting and paying the use tax is done through our eFiling system.
-A " qualified purchaser" includes any business with at least $100,000 in annual gross receipts from business operations.
+Reporting and paying the use tax is done through our online system.
+A "qualified purchaser" includes any business with at least $100,000 in annual gross receipts from business operations.
 Gross receipts are the total of all receipts from both in-state and out-of-state business operations.
 A "qualified purchaser" is required to file a return, and report and pay use tax on the total purchase price of tangible merchandise that is subject to use tax during the preceding calendar year, and for which tax was not paid to a retailer required to collect the use tax.
 The return along with payment is due by April 15 of the following calendar year.
-For example, the return for 2011, along with payment, is due by April 15, 2012.
+For example, the return for 2013, along with payment, is due by April 15, 2014.

-For additional information, see publication 126, Mandatory Use Tax Registration for Service Enterprises, available from our website at www.boe.ca.gov, under the Forms & Pubs tab.
+For additional information, see publication 126, Mandatory Use Tax Registration for Service Enterprises, available on our website at www.boe.ca.gov, under the Forms & Pubs tab.
 You can register in person at any of our field offices.